frederic-perez/AmE-dictionary/data/dictionary.md

 __minnie__ _n_ :three: /ˈmɪnɪ/ A mother.
 __minnow__ _n_ :nine::m: (minnows) __1__ A very small fish that lives in rivers and lakes. __2__ An organization or company that is small and unimportant; a small or insignificant person. _Things get interesting at feeding time, when gallons of minnows are tossed in the pool._
 __minor key__
-__minor__ _n_ :two: A field of study that a student is not specializing in and which requires fewer credits, or a student studying such a field.
+__minor__ _n_ :three: /ˈmaɪ nər/ __1__ Underage person. __2__ A field of study that a student is not specializing in and which requires fewer credits, or a student studying such a field.
 To minor in something is to study it as as a secondary field. _It requires a math minor._
 __minstrel__ _n_ :five: __1__ A medieval entertainer who traveled from place to place, especially to sing and recite poetry. _A popular minstrel show, such as “Jim Crow.”_ :es: juglar
 __mint bank notes__
 __mint__ _adj_ Unspoilt, as if fresh from a mint.